 5. understand the Odds Calculator at Betfair and how to use it when considering the odds of a backed bet and a lay bet.

 6. understand the liability aspect, which is having sufficient funds in your Betfair account to cover the exposure of your lay bet.

 For newbies, you’ll be signing up without seeing beforehand what (if any) inducements are available to you in a public manner, as these have now been banned right across Australia from May 27th 2019.

-You may have to do some research, or sign up to an online service that provides this information.
+You may have to do some research or sign up for an online service that provides this information.

 Bonus Bank is another service

 For every matched betting transaction, Betfair will be a compulsory requirement, as they are the only Betting Exchange in Australia capable of working with lay bets.

 You’ll need to ensure that your account has a monetary buffer in there to start with, depending on what bets you are undertaking and what your exposure will be.